ManhTrinhNguyen/Kubernetes-Practice/README.md

         - Recommendation Service need to talk with ProductCatalog Service

         - So Recommdation Service needs the ProductCatalog Services Endpoint = service name + service port and provide it in the Container ENV

+        - The Reason Recommand Service can connect to ProductCalatoc Service by Endpoint is K8 built-in networking feature Internal DNS that allow Service can communicate with each other using human-readable-name .
+This make Service discovery within Cluster automate and Dynamic

     - The same thing for other services that connect to each other
 ```